Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 The term folk religion is used to describe the phenomena when remnants of indigenous religion are retained and mixed with the new organized religion.
 We see the same thing in places like South and Central America, for example.

 On a conscious level, these people considered themselves purely Christian.
-Yet, they maintained belief in non-Biblical spirit entities such as fairies and other mythological creatures.
+However, they maintained belief in non-Biblical spirit entities such as fairies and other mythological creatures.
 They also maintained practices that are described as "magical" by scholars who study this period.
 For example, old charms from the Medieval Period which once called upon the names of the old Pagan gods often carried over into the next era, but with the Pagan gods' names swapped for Christian saints.

 Another blending of these two worlds was the use of Cunning Folk by the local population.
 A cunning person, also called wise men and wise women, were folk healers (in fact, the words witch and wizard are etymologically related to the word wise in the English language from the old Anglo-Saxon).